grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 Click the **Refresh dashboard** icon to immediately run every query on the dashboard and refresh the visualizations.
 Grafana cancels any pending requests when you trigger a refresh.

 By default, Grafana does not automatically refresh the dashboard.
 Queries run on their own schedule according to the panel settings.
-However, if you want to regularly refresh the dashboard, then click the down arrow next to the **Refresh dashboard** icon and then select a refresh interval.
+However, if you want to regularly refresh the dashboard, click the down arrow next to the **Refresh dashboard** icon, and then select a refresh interval.

+Selecting the **Auto** interval schedules a refresh based on the query time range and browser window width.
+Short time ranges update frequently, while longer ones update infrequently.
+There is no need to refresh more often then the pixels available to draw any updates.

 ### Control the time range using a URL